-Twist By Ouidad Rally the Curls Weightless Curl Defining Primer
+Twist By Ouidad Rally The Curls Weightless Curl-Defining Primer

-A cruelty-free leave-in conditioner that contains 35 ingredients.
+A leave-in treatment with 35 ingredients.

 Overview